 The peer review report(s) will also identify areas for improvement.
 Once you are confident that your agency has had the opportunity to embed these changes, you can re-apply for peer review in the topics that did not reach the 75% mark.

-You will have to re-apply for peer review in any topic in which you were found non-compliant within 18 months of the date of the Moderation Committee letter.
+If you choose to apply for re-review in any non-compliant topics you must re-apply for peer within 18 months of the date of the Moderation Committee letter.
 If you do meet this deadline and are then found compliant you will be able to apply for audit and accreditation in all your peer reviewed topics.